 State Conservation Programs

-Private landowners can receive technical assistance for playa conservation through the Kansas Department of Wildlife, Parks & Tourism (KDWPT) Habitat First program.
+Private landowners can receive technical assistance for playa conservation through the Kansas Department of Wildlife & Parks (KDWP) Habitat First program.
 Technical assistance may include recommendations on habitat improvement, cover types, and food establishment for all species of wildlife.
 Additionally, there are several state and federal wildlife programs that can provide financial assistance for improving wildlife habitat.
 This program is suited for those with a small playa that needs a native grass and forb buffer.
 Habitat First can cover up to 75% of the establishment costs.
 Landowners receive a one-time payment and the acres are not enrolled in a multi-year contract.
-KDWPT biologists also coordinate public hunting access programs, which may be used in conjunction with some conservation practices.
-Learn more about Habitat First or contact a KDWPT biologist.
+KDWP biologists also coordinate public hunting access programs, which may be used in conjunction with some conservation practices.
+Learn more about Habitat First or contact a KDWP biologist.

 Riparian & Wetlands Program